 with Ellen Vitercik, Nina Balcan, and Tuomas Sandholm

-International Joint Conference on Artificial Intelligence (IJCAI), 2025
+International Joint Conference on Artificial Intelligence (IJCAI) 2025

 with Nina Balcan and Tuomas Sandholm

-AAAI Conference on Artificial Intelligence (AAAI), 2025
+AAAI Conference on Artificial Intelligence (AAAI) 2025

-- Bicriteria Multidimensional Mechanism Design with Side Information
+Multidimensional Mechanism Design with Side Information

 with Nina Balcan and Tuomas Sandholm

-Conference on Neural Information Processing Systems (NeurIPS), 2023
+Conference on Neural Information Processing Systems (NeurIPS) 2023

-[sigecom reading list] - Content Prompting: Modeling Content Provider Dynamics to Improve User Welfare in Recommender Ecosystems
+[sigecom reading list] - Content Prompting: Modeling Content Provider Dynamics to

 with Martin Mladenov and Craig Boutilier

-RecSys Workshop on Causality, Counterfactuals, and Sequential Decision Making (CONSEQUENCES), 2023
+RecSys Workshop on Causality, Counterfactuals, and Sequential Decision Making (CONSEQUENCES) 2023

-[recsys talk] - Structural Analysis of Branch-and-Cut and the Learnability of Gomory Mixed Integer Cuts
+[recsys talk] - Structural Analysis of Branch-and-Cut and the Learnability of Gomory Mixed

 with Nina Balcan, Tuomas Sandholm, and Ellen Vitercik

-Conference on Neural Information Processing Systems (NeurIPS), 2022 [Oral presentation]
+Conference on Neural Information Processing Systems (NeurIPS) 2022 [Oral presentation]

-[video] - Maximizing Revenue under Market Shrinkage and Market Uncertainty
+[video] - Maximizing Revenue under Market Shrinkage and Market

 with Nina Balcan and Tuomas Sandholm

-Conference on Neural Information Processing Systems (NeurIPS), 2022
+Conference on Neural Information Processing Systems (NeurIPS) 2022

-[video] - Improved Sample Complexity Bounds for Branch-and-Cut
+[video] - Improved Sample

 with Nina Balcan, Tuomas Sandholm, and Ellen Vitercik